munificent/craftinginterpreters/book/methods-and-initializers.md

 go ahead and compile the value afterwards so that the compiler doesn't get confused by the trailing expression and report a bunch of cascaded errors.

-Aside from inheritance, which we'll get to soon, we now have a pretty full-featured class system working in clox:
+Aside from inheritance, which we'll get to [soon][super], we now have a fairly full-featured class system working in clox:

 ```lox
 class CoffeeMaker {